aosabook/500lines/functionalDB/chapter.md

 * *swap!* invokes *transact-on-db* within a transaction (with the previously prepared arguments)
 * *transact-on-db* creates the new state of the database and returns it

-At this point we can see that with few minor tweaks, we can also provide a way to ask a "what-if" questions.
+At this point we can see that with few minor tweaks, we can also provide a way to ask "what-if" questions.
 It can be done by replacing *swap!* with a function that would not impose any change to the system.
 This scenario is implemented with the "what-if" call chain:

 what-if → _transact →   _what-if → transact-on-db